bbatsov/batsov.com/_posts/2021-11-16-why-emacs-redux.md

 evolving and getting better.
 It's safe to say that Emacs is no sinking ship, regardless of its modest usage compared to the likes of vim and VS Code.

-So, why should you use Emacs in 2021?
+So, why should you try Emacs in 2021?

 - You're a curious person and a constant tinkerer who likes playing with vintage software.
 You happen to have a lot of extra time at home on your hands because of the pandemic and you want to make the best of it.
 - You want to experience life outside the mainstream.